lhamoudi/plugin-log-hang-up-by/README.md

 * Insights only pulls in a snapshot of the task attributes upon completion of the reservation - so changing the value before this point isn't needed, and...
 * Since Flex uses the same task for all reservations relating to a call - it can be tricky to protect against stale data overwrites due to multiple reservations writing to the same task. e.g. potentially a transferee agent’s Flex UI could update the task attributes while the transferring agent is still wrapping up their own reservation - for the same task!
   * So best to just hold onto any state internally in the Flex app (and/or in backend orchestration service - if it’s critical business state needed outside of the Flex app), then persist any task attribute changes when you complete your reservation.
 So a single write - purely for ensuring the Flex Insights snapshot is accurate for the completed reservation/segment

+## Page Refreshes
+TODO: Add logic to detect if a call drops during a page refresh, and set to `hang_up_by='Agent'` in such cases.

 ## Further work